Diocese-logo-white

 General Guidelines

-• We can respond to more specific requests, such as: “Please search for the baptismal records of the children of John and Mary Smith.
+• We can accommodate specific, focused requests that include names, approximate dates, locations, and other identifying information.
+For example: “Please search for the baptismal records of the children of John and Mary Smith.
 Catherine was born about 1863 and Robert was born about 1871.
-The family was Bohemian and lived near Cooperstown, Manitowoc County.ˮ Or: “Please check for the burial records for my great-grandparents, William and Anna Jones.
-William died between 1881 and 1900, and Anna died after 1910.
-Anna was born in 1825.ˮ
+The family was Bohemian and lived near Cooperstown, Manitowoc County.ˮ

 What We Need From You